effekseer/effekseer.github.io/Help_Tool/_sources/en/ToolReference/fileImport.md.txt

   - A warning icon will be displayed if the file already exists in the import destination.
 - Rename each file to be imported
   - When you change the file name, the reference name in the file that refers to that file is also rewritten.
+  - There are many features to make edit pathes easily
+    - Combine same files
+    - Avoid to overwrite
+    - Add root directories

 If there is no problem, press the "Import" button and the files in efkpkg will be extracted to the import destination.